Developmental psychologist Diana Baumrind identified four types of parenting styles:

 If you’re a parent, your parental style may also be influenced by your childhood.

-The different styles of parenting can influence the lives of future generations as you have witnessed first-hand.
+The different parenting styles can influence future generations’ lives, as you have witnessed first-hand.

 Be conscious of your approach to parenting and prevent the negative effects of parenting from being passed on from generation to generation.

-Some studies suggest that journaling and drawing expressive art under the guidance of counselors can be healing and good for mental health, too.7
+Some studies suggest that journaling and drawing expressive art under the guidance of counselors can be healing and good for mental health, too.14

 Final thoughts on how to recover from authoritarian parenting